LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 <h2 id="groups-collisions"> Probability of groups of collisions </h2>

-There can also be two pairs of two people sharing birthdays.
+There can also be two pairs sharing birthdays.
 Or three pairs.
 Or two pairs and a triplet and a quintuplet.

-First let's take the case of two pairs of two people amongst 23 people in total.
+First let's take the case of two pairs amongst 23 people in total.
 We first choose 2 to be part of the first pair ($\binom{23}{2}$), then 2 of the remaining 21 to be part of the second pair ($\binom{21}{2}$).
 We can shuffle the birthdays between 21 unique slots ($^{365}P_{21}$).
 The first two slots can be shuffled without changing the arrangement because they both have identical looking pairs ($2!$).